 Preset images cannot cover all your needs so you can specify your own image if necessary.
 You can use any image that is accessible from AI Training.

-This includes public images (e.g. Dockerhub), images within the shared registry or images in your attached private registry.
-For more information, see how to attach a private registry.
+This includes public images (e.g. Dockerhub), images within the shared registry or images in your added private registry.
+For more information, see how to add a private registry.

 Once your image is chosen, click

 You can attach data objects to your job either as input for your training workload or as output for your results (e.g. model weights).